CUH Logo

 What is a squint?

-Squints (strabismus) are a group of eye conditions where the eyes are not looking in the same direction (not straight).
-When the eye turns inwards it is called a convergent squint (esotropia) and when it turns outwards it is called a divergent squint (exotropia).
-Less often, the eye may turn upwards or downwards (vertical squints).
+A squint (strabismus) is when the eyes do not look in the same direction (not straight).
+When an eye turns inwards, it is called a convergent squint (esotropia) and when it turns outwards it is called a divergent squint (exotropia).
+Less commonly, the eye may turn upwards or downwards (vertical squints).
+This may not always be obvious - some squints are very slight, and some are only present some of the time.

-Most commonly, only one eye turns and the other one looks straight but sometimes the turn changes from one eye to the other (alternating squint).
+Most commonly, only one eye turns and the other one looks straight but sometimes the turn swaps from one eye to the other (alternating squint), this is not a bad thing and is often a sign that the child can see equally well in each eye.
 The squint may be present all the time (constant squint) or only some of the time (intermittent squint).

 The example below shows the right eye turning inwards (esotropia) and the left eye looking straight ahead.
 This condition is not always as obvious as shown here.